belindaleebriggs/fend/projects/evaluate-news-nlp/readme.md

 3. Webpack Loaders and Plugins
 4. Creating layouts and page design
 5. Service workers
-6. Using APIs and creating requests to external URLs
+6. Using APIs and creating requests to external URLs (use .env to keep API key secure)

 ## Project Prerequisites
 - Webserver - Node